 Asynchronous elements can be addressed at your leisure, like reading documents, viewing presentations, listening to audio files or watching videos.

 E-mails, discussion boards, social networks, collaborative documents and e-portfolios are also asynchronous elements.
 Like homework in a regular classroom, these offline components support the online curriculum.
 You’ll be expected to have watched lectures and completed homework assignments prior to attending live class sessions so you’re ready to participate in discussions and other in-class activities.

-While most states do not require educational professionals to hold an advanced degree, there are a number of benefits to earning your MAT.
+While most states do not require educational professionals to hold an advanced degree, there are a number of benefits to having earned your online masters in teaching.
 Having an advanced degree, both inside and outside the classroom,provides you with greater career options and the opportunity to earn a higher salary.

 According to the Bureau of Labor Statistics, as of May 2015, common job titles and employment figures for MAT-related occupations include: